Youth Outdoor Policy Partnership

-Meridian established and manages the Outdoor Engagement Partnership, linking a network of organizations that advocate for strong state policies on outdoor education and environmental literacy.
+Meridian established and manages the Youth Outdoor Policy Partnership, linking a network of organizations that advocate for strong state policies on outdoor education and environmental literacy.

-Learn more about the team that leads the Outdoor Engagement Partnership project.
+Learn more about the team that leads the Youth Outdoor Policy Partnership project.